jacobrosenthal/react-native-estimote/README.md

 ```

 Utilize one of the Estimote APIs.
-Note all the constants are exported on the object like `Estimote.ESTNearableTypeAll`:
+All the constants are exported on the object like `Estimote.ESTNearableTypeAll`.
+Note, the Estimote nearable Identifier is seperate from the UUID.
 ```
 Estimote.startMonitoringForIdentifier("4ba718229b92a8b3");